Genetics and Addiction Overview

 Alcoholism and SNP Genes

-- GABRA2: Noted for polymorphisms and alcohol risk dependence
+- GABRA2: Associated with alcohol risk dependence.

-- rs27072 and rs27048: Associated with an increase in the severity of withdrawal symptoms including seizures
+- rs27072 and rs27048: Associated with severity of withdrawal symptoms.

 Drug Abuse and SNP Research